Eisdaemon/Bwinf-Bewertung/README.md

     Set-ExecutionPolicy -ExecutionPolicy Unrestricted

-You should change it back later to:

-    Set-ExecutionPolicy -ExecutionPolicy AllSigned

-For Security Reasons
+The Script changes it at the end of execution back

 You can download the Script by using: